Code-Institute-Submissions/highroadlowroad/README.md

 ## User Stories

 ### First Time Visitor Goals
-* As a new user to the site, I want to be able to visit the site and understand its main purpose.
+* As a new user to the site, I want to be able to visit the site and understand its main purpose and is kept up-to-date.
 * As a new user to the site, I want to be able to navigate easily through the site to find specific content regarding the site's purpose.
 * As a new user to the site, I want to have the option to visit social media sites, related to HighRoadLowRoad.